Takahiro Moriuchi

 Takahiro Moriuchi (森内 貴寛, Moriuchi Takahiro), known professionally as Taka, is a Japanese singer and musician who is the lead vocalist of the Japanese rock band One Ok Rock.
 Moriuchi is the band's main lyricist and composer.
 In 2017, Kerrang! magazine placed him at number 27 on their list of the "50 Greatest Rockstars in the World".
 He was also listed by Rock Sound magazine as one of "50 Most Influential Figures in Rock".

-Prior to One Ok Rock, he was in the boyband News throughout 2003 until he left the group and the agency.
+Prior to One Ok Rock, he was in the boyband NEWS throughout 2003 until he left the group and the agency.
 He performs in English and Japanese.

 Personal life

 Taka was born on April 17, 1988, the eldest son of famous Japanese singers Masako Mori and Shinichi Mori.
-He has two younger brothers named Tomohiro Moriuchi who works on TV Tokyo, and Hiroki Moriuchi who is the lead singer of the band My First Story.
+He has two younger brothers named Tomohiro Moriuchi who works at TV Tokyo, and Hiroki Moriuchi who is the lead singer of the band My First Story.
+His sister-in-law is model and actress Maika Yamamoto.

 He attended Keio Elementary School and graduated in March 2001, then continued his studies at Keio Middle School in April 2001.
 He joined soccer club in his first year of middle school.
 In April 2004, he attended Keio High School until his first year of high school (March 2005).
-He then dropped out to pursue his musical career.
+He then dropped out to pursue his musical career, which his parents opposed knowing how hard it can be to become successful.
 After dropping out of high school, after a fight with his parents he left home and lived with his grandmother.
 During this time, he took up a part-time job at a restaurant in Aoyama to prepare himself for living alone.
 In April 2005, his parents divorced.

 In 2005, he changed his last name from Moriuchi (森内) to Morita (森田) due to the divorce of his parents.
 However, in the June 2012 issue of the magazine, Rockin'On Japan, he stated in an interview that his real name is Takahiro Moriuchi.